Cladkoewka/ToDoList/README.md

 **To-Do List API** is a pet project designed to practice skills in software development, focusing on RESTful principles.
 This API allows managing tasks (To-Do) with support for tags, users, and categories.
 The project is built using **ASP.NET Core 8** with **Entity Framework Core** for database interaction and **PostgreSQL** as the database. **Fluent Validation** is used for data validation, and **Data Transfer Objects (DTOs)** are employed to streamline communication between the client and server.
 Additionally, **Serilog** is implemented for logging, including support for **Seq** and **Elasticsearch** for storing and analyzing logs.

 The project now also utilizes **xUnit** for unit testing, **Moq** for mocking dependencies, **FluentAssertions** for more readable assertions in tests, and **AutoFixture** for automated test data generation.
-Additionally, Docker is used to run the API in a container alongside PostgreSQL, providing an efficient development and deployment environment.
-The image for the API is available on Docker Hub as `cladkoewka/todolist.api:latest`.
+Docker is used to run the API in a container alongside PostgreSQL, providing an efficient development and deployment environment.
+The image for the API is available on Docker Hub as `cladkoewka/to-do-api-cladkoewka:latest`.

+The API and database are deployed using **Render**, while the frontend is hosted on **GitHub Pages**.
 The project demonstrates key principles of **Clean Architecture**, ensuring separation of concerns, flexibility, and scalability, making it a great example for honing development skills and applying best practices in API design.

+You can access the frontend at: [To-Do List Frontend](https://github.com/Cladkoewka/ToDoListFrontend).

 ## Technologies Used